-The Contents tab displays books and pages that represent the categories of information in the online Help system.
+• Contents: Shows books and pages that represent the categories of information in the online Help system.
 When you click a closed book, it opens to display its content (sub-books and pages).
 When you click an open book, it closes.
 When you click pages, you select topics to view in the right-hand pane of the HTML Help viewer.